cuylerstuwe/ThumbWork/README.md

 ![TurkerView Pricing](https://i.imgur.com/nqpJiwv.png)

+While you can't fault the platform for charging to cover the costs of the service that it offers, it really begs the question:

+*"Is all of this really necessary?"*

 Because ThumbWork will be open-source and will put hosting in the hands of users, there will be no inherent need for a centralized authority to charge users for the opportunity to use it.